 Fletcher’s film opens with John dressed in a flame decorated red and orange bedazzled jumpsuit, replete with horns.
 Opening the doors to a rehab center, a bright light shines behind his flamboyant demonic spectre — thereby demonstrating the duality of his existence: the closeted vs. public persona of the hitmaker.

-The film then circle back to John as a child, with “The Bitch is Back” acting as a high-octane large-scale opening number dressed in Fletcher and cinematographer George Richmond‘s muted 50’s cinematography.
+The film then circles back to John as a child, with “The Bitch is Back” acting as a high-octane large-scale opening number dressed in Fletcher and cinematographer George Richmond‘s muted 50’s cinematography.
 Much of the film acts in flashbacks, as the present-day singer recounts his past to an AA group: moving the viewer from his fraught childhood to his excessive stardom while dancers and extras in vibrant period costumes adorn musical numbers.
 In this regard, Rocketman mirrors Kevin Spacey’s Bobby Darin biopic Beyond the Sea.

 Though John acts as an Executive Producer, he reportedly exerted minimal control over the narrative.
 Instead, he handed Fletcher the reins to reshape his songs and tell his story with as much honesty as possible (with a little Hollywood magic, of course).